1994-2014 | 2015-2019

 |Plot||When Princess Aurora is born, evil Maleficent curses her.
 Aurora is initially doomed to prick her finger on a spinning wheel and die before dusk on her 16th birthday, although the curse is changed so that instead of dying, she will sleep until awakened by her true love's kiss.
 Aurora is brought up by her three fairy godmothers as a peasant and renamed 'Briar Rose' to keep her hidden from the curse9 yet on her 16th birthday, Maleficent discovers her whereabouts just as she encounters her true love.|

-Swearing revenge for this virtual rape, a little while later Maleficent curses Stefan's daughter Aurora at christening that she will prick her ginger on a spinning wheel and die on her 16th birthday, mockingly saying that the only cure is 'true love's kiss'.
+Swearing revenge for this virtual rape, a little while later Maleficent curses Stefan's daughter Aurora at her christening that she will prick her finger on a spinning wheel and die on her 16th birthday, mockingly saying that the only cure is 'true love's kiss'.
 While Stefan arranges three incompetent fairies to raise her, Maleficent comes to care for the girl, who in turn thinks of her as her fairy godmother.
 Meanwhile Aurora has met and fallen for the charming Prince Phillip – will True Love's Kiss save the day?

 |Length||72 minutes||94 minutes|